shreyask3107/shreyask3107.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home Page"
+title: "Welcome to Siddharth's website"
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/